Title: Rekindle the Fire

 A. Return to your first love

-Jeremiah 2:2, he says to Israel similarly, “I remember the devotion of your youth, how as a bride you loved Me and followed Me through the desert, through a land not sown.”
+Our love in Jeremiah 2:2, he says to Israel similarly, “I remember the devotion of your youth, how as a bride you loved Me and followed Me through the desert, through a land not sown.”
 I remember well the love that you had at first, do you remember?
 Remember it again, remember, see God wants love to be the foundational definition of our relationship to Him.
 You know why, because that is the foundational definition of His relationship to us.

 B. God gives us a sound mind

 And lastly, we close with this.
 He says, God is also given to us a “spirit of power and love and of a sound mind.”
 God has not given us a spirit of fear.
 Fear distorts judgment.
 Fear distorts the mind and the result of bad thinking is bad living.
 And this is really important.
 He wants us to be victorious, instead of being driven by fear, instead of being driven by worry, instead of being driven by anxiety.